-We refer back to our submission above in respect of the existing s 588FE(5) of the Act.
-Indeed, the notion of an administrative recovery notice regime would appear to
+None.
+Refer paragraph 6.
+It is not necessary to amend or repeal s588FE(5).

-- complement all existing voidable transactions provisions.
-Therefore, we do not see any argument or reason for any such amendments or repeals. - 17.
-Are these remedies appropriate?
-Are there further remedies or penalties we should consider? - 18.
-If the above amendments are made, should the law also be amended to include a specific provision to the effect that knowing involvement in a contravention of the provision will itself constitute a contravention of the provision (as per sections 181 183 of the Act)? - 19.
-What tests can be applied to determine if a person has been involved in the facilitation of illegal phoenix activity? - Addressing these three questions together, we repeat our above submissions to Questions No. 6 to 16.
-Apart from the changes for which we advocate above, our view is that presently there are ample laws and remedies which address illegal phoenix activity.
-Rather than creating new provisions and remedies which largely repeat or mirror existing ones, it is breaches of the existing laws which need to be sanctioned.
-Any new 'phoenix offence', like existing laws, will only be effective if there is enforcement and action, whether by regulators or by liquidators funded and supported by Government. - 20.
-On a scale of one to ten, where one is 'ineffective' and ten is 'highly effective', please rate how well you think this measure will operate to deter and disrupt illegal phoenix activity.
+17. Are these remedies appropriate?
+Are there further remedies or penalties we should consider?

+Appropriate.
+No additional remedies or penalties to consider.

+18. If the above amendments are made, should the law also be amended to include a specific provision to the effect that knowing involvement in a contravention of the provision will itself constitute a contravention of the provision (as per sections 181 - 183 of the Act)?

+N/A. Refer paragraph 16.

+19. What tests can be applied to determine if a person has been involved in the facilitation of illegal phoenix activity?

+Refer paragraphs 6 to 16.
+We think there is merit in introducing a new phoenixing offence.
+To maximise the utility of a new phoenixing offence, there must be enforcement and action, whether by regulators or by liquidators funded and supported by government.

+20. On a scale of one to ten, where one is 'ineffective' and ten is 'highly effective', please rate how well you think this measure will operate to deter and disrupt illegal phoenix activity.

+Refer paragraph 6.
+We graded this measure "7".